What is balthisar.com?

 Where is balthisar.com?

 As a dot-com, balthisar.com is global, and due to the nature of paying jobs, the physical base location seems to always be fluid, too.
-However we will always claim that home is in Southeast Michigan, in Clinton Township.
+However we will always claim that home is in Southeast Michigan, in Plymouth Township.

 Back in the old days when Detroit was a large, rich, and powerful city, it used to be popular to claim to be from Detroit.
 That’s no longer preferred, and so we’re happy to say that we’re a Southeast Michigan company.